RAVI-RAJPUT-UMATH/Women_Safety/README.md

 - Ambulance: 108

 ## Team Information
-- Project developed for Women Safety Hackathon
+- Project developed for Women Safety
 - Team committed to creating technology for social impact
 - Focus on practical, accessible solutions for real-world problems